rebsonoliveira/sql-server/samples/demos/BelgradeDemo/README.md

-# ASP.NET Core Product Catalog application that new SQL Server/Azure SQL Db functionalities
+# ASP.NET Core Product Catalog application that uses new SQL Server/Azure SQL Db functionalities

 This project contains an example implementation of ASP.NET Core application that shows how to implement product catalog SQL Server/Azure SQL Db functionalities.
-- JSON functionalities are used to implement Web API that provides data to client HTML application
+- JSON functionalities are used to implement Web API that provides data to client HTML application,
-- Temporal tables are used to show changes in data, go bac in time, restore previous versions of products
+- Temporal tables are used to show changes in data, go back in time, restore previous versions of products,
-- Data masking is used to hide email, phone, and
+- Data masking is used to hide email, phone, and postcode data,
 - Row-level security is used to isolate product data.

 ## Contents